 Inpatient facility services (including evaluation for transplant, organ procurement and donor searches) for transplantation procedures must be ordered by a Network Provider and received at a Designated United Resource Networks Facility.
-Benefits are available for any of the organ and tissue transplants listed below when the transplant meets the definition of a Covered Health Service and is not Experimental and Investigational, or Unproven:
+Benefits are available to the donor and the recipient when the recipient is covered under this Plan.
+The transplant must meet the definition of a Covered Health Service and cannot be Experimental or Investigational, or Unproven.
+Examples of transplants for which Benefits are available include but are not limited to:

 - heart;

 - heart/lung;

 - lung;

 - kidney;

 - kidney/pancreas;

 - liver;

 - liver/kidney;

 - liver/intestinal;

-- pancreas;
+- · pancreas;

 - intestinal; and

 - bone marrow (either from you or from a compatible donor) and peripheral stem cell transplants, with or without high dose chemotherapy.
 Not all bone marrow transplants meet the definition of a Covered Health Service please see below.